2moveit/GuidIO/README.md

 # GuidIO
-GuidIO manages the directory structure for files.
+GuidIO (pronounced Gidio like Guido) manages the directory structure for files automatically based on the file name.

 ```csharp
 public void Demo()